 The SPACE agents provide mentoring services to focus on academic and family success and SPACE tutors provide educational tutoring support for school-age students and training for parents and teachers to ensure students’ success.

 Where do they work?

-The SPACE program is offered only in Beaverton School District.
+The SPACE program is offered only in Beaverton and Hillsboro School District.
 The SPACE agents and SPACE tutors are in the following schools: